 Skin Care in Panama City, FL

 The skin is the body's largest organ and accounts for roughly 18% of an adult's weight.
-It serves as a protective outer layer that keeps in moisture and keeps out invasive organism (like infections).
+It serves as a protective outer layer that keeps in moisture and keeps out invasive organisms (like infections).
 It protects our organs against injury.
 Our skin also helps regulate the body's temperature and has self-healing capabilities.
-For these reasons, proper skin care is very important for anyone looking to live a healthy, long life.
-If you have any questions regarding proper skin care and skin therapy, please don't hesitate to contact our Panama City dermatology office.
+For these reasons, proper skincare is very important for anyone looking to live a healthy, long life.
+If you have any questions regarding proper skincare and skin therapy, please don't hesitate to contact our Panama City dermatology office.

 Maintaining Healthy Skin

 The best way to maintain healthy skin is to prevent skin damage from occurring in the first place in combination with proper skincare.
 Wrinkles, age spots and leathery patches are all the result of skin damage from overexposure to ultraviolet radiation from the sun.
 But the aging process for skin is unavoidable.
 As we age, skin becomes dryer and thinner.
 Repeated movements of facial muscles, such as frowning, smiling or squinting, cause wrinkles over time.
 Stress, gravity, and obesity also contribute to aging skin.
 And because the skin is thinner, it is more susceptible to bruising.

 The premature aging of the skin from ultraviolet light exposure is called photoaging.
 Photoaging occurs when ultraviolet radiation penetrates deep into the dermis, damaging collagen fibers and causing the increased production of abnormal elastin.
 This breakdown in fundamental skin structures leads to deep wrinkles, fine lines, discoloration of the skin (age or liver spots), leatheriness and sagging skin.

 A healthy skincare routine throughout life can reduce the symptoms of aging in the skin.
 For healthy, glowing skin, be sure to: